Tree Removal Cost

 Types of Trees

-There are many different types of trees that are commonly found in UK gardens.
+Many different types of trees are commonly found in UK gardens.
 Below is a list of the most common trees found in gardens in the UK with some information on how to identify them:

 English Oak Tree Removal Cost

-Oak trees are very common and can grow in a wide range of soil conditions, but they tend to prefer well-drained soils located in sunny locations.
+Oak trees are very common and can grow in various soil conditions, but they tend to prefer well-drained soils in sunny locations.
 These trees tend to grow up to around 40m.

 Common Beech Tree Removal Cost

-Beech trees can live up to 300 years and tend to be most common in southern and central parts of England.
+Beech trees can live up to 300 years and are most common in England's southern and central parts.

 These trees prefer dry, chalky soils for optimum growth.
 Similar to an oak tree, common beech trees tend to grow up to around 40m.